Balancing the accounting equation

 -R

-- excludes any unbalanced virtual postings--infer-equity
+- (--real) excludes any unbalanced virtual postings--infer-equity

-- moves all revenues/expenses under equitynot:desc:...
+- recategorises all revenues/expenses as equitynot:desc:...

 - improves readability when there are many commodities-f ...

-- optional, specifies a file other than the default $LEDGER_FILE
+- optional, specifies a file other than the default $LEDGER_FILE.